ishita30/Notes/Angular.md

 data is selected from store using .select

+| async
-| async pipe - which listens for change whenever an observable changes
+async pipe - which listens for change whenever an observable changes
+add data using reducer